If you have any other questions, let us know and we’ll try to answer them.

 - Additional external door to Main Hall (providing potential access to school grounds in due course)

 As so much needs to be replaced or upgraded to modern standards, we are doing more than sprucing it up.
 We also hope to incorporate some enhancements to facilities, which villagers have told us would be beneficial.
-We also have to cover professional fees and, because not all the money is coming from the Parish Council, we will have to pay some VAT (although the last budget suggested that this could be changing).
-We will only proceed on the basis of a competitive tender so that we get the best price we can in the market.
+We also have to cover professional fees and, because not all the money is coming from the Parish Council, we will have to pay some VAT.
+We have chosen our contractor on the basis of best value for money following a competitive tender which attracted 12 bids.

 A competitive tender for a scheme which included all of these things gave us prices of around £700,000.
 We did then spend a lot of time working with a builder to see if we could reduce the price but found it impossible, without substantial risk, to achieve a price below £500,000.

-We still think this would bring benefits but it would involve some additional works and we currently need to focus on making sure we can deliver an affordable scheme.
+We still think this would bring benefits but it would involve some additional works.
 We are, however, including two sets of glazed double doors on the west side of the main hall which will give us the option in future of accessing the school grounds from the hall.

 We are insulating the loft and roofs, installing LED lights and new water and space heating throughout all of which will improve energy efficiency and comfort.
 We will also replace the remaining single-glazed with double-glazed windows.
-We cannot afford to insulate the walls as we had previously hoped, although this is something to think about in future.
+We cannot afford to insulate the walls as we had previously hoped.

 The cuts in subsidy and availability of funds make these impossible to afford at present.
 It remains an ambition to install them as a future standalone project.

 We are trying to make space more flexible and suitable for a wider range of uses.
 The surgery office takes away space from the current waiting room.
 By removing it, we can make the space of more general value for meetings and in support of events in the Main Hall.
 The surgery receptionist will set up within the room.
-We are discussing the proposal with Woodlands Health Centre to confirm that they remain fully supportive.
+The Woodlands Health Centre, including the receptionists, has been consulted and fully supports what we are doing.

-The Parish Council has set the current precept to cover the cost of a loan for the refurbishment of the village hall, adding an additional £15 per year to a Band D dwelling.
-No further increases are therefore expected as a result of the refurbishment.
+The Parish Council increased the precept three years ago to cover the cost of a loan for the refurbishment.
+Given the success of the fundraising, no further increases will be required to fund the refurbishment.